 Lack of appetite

-California Orange strain weed is possibly a balanced Indica and is believed to have been bred in Northern California.
-The goal was to create mold-resistant bud, and today, it is one of the easiest strains to clone.
+California Orange strain weed is possibly a balanced hybrid and was likely bred in Northern California.
+The goal was to create mold-resistant buds, and today, it is one of the easiest strains to clone.
 It made its way to the Netherlands during America’s War on Drugs.
-There, it was worked on by some of the finest Dutch masters where it was transformed into the marvelous strain you see today.
+There, some of the finest Dutch masters transformed it into the marvelous strain you see today.

-Barney’s Farm is often credited with creating the modern-day version, which is still very popular in the legendary coffee shops of Amsterdam.
-Had it not been exported, there is a chance that the Reagan Administration could have wiped it out.
+Barney’s Farm is often credited with creating the modern-day version, which is still very popular in Amsterdam’s legendary coffee shops.
+If it wasn’t exported during the 1980s, there is a chance that the Reagan Administration could have wiped it out.

-It doesn’t take long for the California Orange marijuana strain’s aroma to captivate you.
+It doesn’t take long for the California Orange marijuana strain’s aroma to captivate.
 You will immediately get a pleasant whiff of citrus fruits with the orange bouquet the unquestioned highlight.
-Make sure you contain the scent because it is VERY powerful and not only fills a room – it can be smelled out on the street!
+Make sure you contain the scent because it is very powerful.
+It not only fills a room; you can smell it out on the street!

 If you enjoy the scent, you will fall in love with the taste.
-It has a flavor akin to freshly squeezed orange juice and the citrus notes dance with delight on your tongue.
+It has a flavor akin to freshly squeezed orange juice, and the citrus notes dance with delight on your tongue.
 Once you get past the orange flavor, you will also notice exotic tropical fruits caressing the palate.
-After enjoying a sour tangerine flavor on the inhale, the sweet citrus taste on the exhale will keep you coming back for more tokes.
+After enjoying a sour tangerine flavor on the inhale, the sweet citrus taste on the exhale will keep you coming back for more.

 California Orange produces huge flowers that are covered in white crystals.
-These trichomes stand out against the orange and reddish pistils that provide a glorious spectacle of color as harvest time draws near.
-This is a very sticky and resinous strain, so make sure you have soap and water handy to deal with your glued-together fingers!
-California Orange is ideal for making concentrates.
+These trichomes stand out against the orange and reddish pistils.
+This combination provides a glorious spectacle of color as harvest time draws near.
+This is a very sticky and resinous strain.
+Make sure you have soap and water handy to deal with your glued-together fingers!
+California Orange is also ideal for making concentrates.

 California Orange Strain Grow Info

-If you happen to live in California, or a region with a similar climate, you can try to grow your California Orange strain seeds outdoors.
+If you happen to live in California or a region with a similar climate, you can try to grow your California Orange strain seeds outdoors.
 The plants can reach 6 feet tall, and the buds are tight and covered with leaves.
-As a result, while it is a relatively easy strain to grow for those with experience, you still need to trim and prune as necessary.
-A low-stress training (LST) technique should help facilitate a more even grow.
+It is a relatively easy strain to grow for those with experience.
+However, you still need to trim and prune as necessary.
+A low-stress training (LST) technique should help facilitate more even growth.

 Growers tend to find it easier to manage California Orange when it is grown indoors.
 While you can certainly use soil as a growing medium, this strain performs very well in a hydroponics system.
-You should also consider implementing the Sea of Green (SOG) method to increase the yield.
+It would help if you also considered implementing the Sea of Green (SOG) method to increase the yield.
 Speaking of which, you should get up to 18 ounces per square meter planted.
 California Orange’s flowering time is between 9 and 10 weeks on average.

 THC Content – Highest Test

 The enormous levels of resin on California Orange cannabis may give you the impression that it is super-strength.
 In reality, its THC content is not especially high by the standards of the modern era.
-The THC level is 17-19% but don’t be fooled; you will get VERY high after smoking this strain!
+The THC level is 10-15% but don’t be fooled; you will get very high after smoking this strain!